boldsign/csharp-samples/README.md

 The BoldSign API allows you to send documents to collect e-signatures from within your app.
 BoldSign has a necessary set of APIs that give you complete control over documents and properties.

-Prerequisites
+Prerequisites:

 1. To work with BoldSign API, you need an enterprise or trial plan. https://www.boldsign.com/pricing/

-2. You should be an account admin to create a developer and configuring webhooks.
+2. You should have an admin account to create a developer and configuring webhooks.

 Steps to run :

 1. We need to create ClientID and ClientSecret in our BoldSign application, explained in this [link](https://www.boldsign.com/help/api/general/preparing-your-application/#acquire-app-credentials),
-2. Add ClientID & ClientSecret in your system enviornemnt variables,
+2. Add ClientID & ClientSecret in your system enviornemnt variables.

 ```cs